Restoration work has begun at the Mar Behnam monastery !

 The stocktaking of the marble plaques containing inscriptions began with the Iraqi archaeologist who has agreed to help us.
 Under his direction, the 600 square meters of rubble have to be sorted again in two weeks by a team of five workers, in order to set aside all the parts that can be reused or need to be saved: ancient bricks, carved stones and possibly tiles.

 The actual reconstruction will then begin with the dome and interior vault of the tomb room.
 The research effort in order to understand how it was built is underway, bearing in mind that it has been rebuilt or raised several times during the 20th century!
-The aim of the Brotherhoosd with Iraq’s architects is not to use concrete but rather to use traditional Iraqi of brick dome building techniques.
+The aim of Frtaernity in Iraq’s architects is not to use concrete but rather to use traditional Iraqi of brick dome building techniques.

 Thereafter, the two tunnels that grant access to the tomb, heavily damaged, will be reconstructed.
 Once the layer of dirt that covers it is removed, the remaining parts of the two tunnels must be disassembled and reconstructed identically.
 As a matter of fact, those underground entrances contribute to the symbolism of the place significantly: going underground, the pilgrim used to « bury the old man » before being reborn and coming out again, being spiritually resourced.

 The remaining amount of work that lies ahead is immense.
 The church of the convent and its hundreds of stone sculptures will have to be restored and finally the reception building, which was destroyed by the explosion, will need to be rebuilt.
-Without forgetting to temporarily cover the tomb room, with a roof on which one of the Qaraqosh artisans sponsored by the Brotherhood with Iraq’s economic recovery support program is about to work !
+Without forgetting to temporarily cover the tomb room, with a roof on which one of the Qaraqosh artisans sponsored by Fraternity in Iraq’s economic recovery support program is about to work !